認識我們

 Continuing the momentum generated by the BBC Blue Planet II Live in Concert, the Foundation cooperated with BBC and udnFunLife again in 2022, holding another live concert for Planet Earth II.
 Along with the renowned music from Hans Zimmer, the musical performance not only amazed the audience with its audio-visual effects but also brought people an immersive experience of the beauty and magnificence of Mother Earth.

-The Delta Earth Film Festival (2022-Present)
+Nurturing Life on the Earth Film Festival (2022-Present)

 Using Delta's world-leading 8K laser projectors, the Festival hoped to bring the public's attention to the impact of climate change.
 Some sessions also offered post-screening sharing from Wild View Taiwan Nature Communication Society and Future Earth Taipei, leading the general public to understand the issues highlighted in the documentary.
+In 2022, the cumulative total of viewers reached over 15,000.